giufus/elasticli.rs/README.md

 Look at the [hydroconf doc](https://github.com/rubik/hydroconf) for major details.

 - You pass the config root directory with `-c` option before one of the commands (info, index, document).
-The directory must contain the configuration files (look into the `default` folder for the latest version):
+The directory must contain the configuration files (look in the `default` folder for the latest version):

 [.secrets.toml](samples%2Fdefault%2F.secrets.toml)  environment based _sensitive_ configurations (tipically elastic user and password).
 ```